 The Prosecutor's Burden In A Tampa DUI Case

 What Does The Prosecutor Have To Prove In A Tampa DUI Case?

-In Florida, to prove the crime of DUI, the prosecutor must prove two things beyond a reasonable doubt:
+To prove the crime of DUI in Tampa, Florida, the prosecutor must prove two things beyond a reasonable doubt:

 First: the defendant drove, or was in actual physical control of a motor vehicle.